-Characteristics Correlation with Competitiveness Examples Numerous existing buyers and sellers + Commodity gas Few existing buyers and sellers Most services except commodity gas High economies of scale - Local distribution Low economies of scale + Commodity gas, meter reading, billing, peaking High entry costs - Local distribution, interstate capacity Low entry costs + Meter reading, billing High sunk costs - Local distribution, most services that include building of facilities Low sunk costs + Most services that involve reselling or using existing facilities Brand loyalty - All services services and the sum of transactions costs of individual unbundled services.
+Characteristics Correlation with Competitiveness Examples Numerous existing buyers and sellers + Commodity gas Few existing buyers and sellers ļ Most services except commodity gas High economies of scale ļ Local distribution Low economies of scale + Commodity gas, meter reading, billing, peaking High entry costs ļ Local distribution, interstate capacity Low entry costs + Meter reading, billing High sunk costs ļ Local distribution, most services that include building of facilities Low sunk costs + Most services that involve reselling or using existing facilities Brand loyalty ļ All services costs of bundled services and the sum of transactions costs of individual unbundled services.
 The difference would be an indicator of the increase in transactions costs due to unbundling.
 Furthermore, one can estimate the cost savings due to reduction of certain services in response to customer choice.
-However, this estimation, unlike the previous estimations, can only be done ex post.
+However, this estimation, unlike the previous estimations, can only be done ex

+Table 3.2: Some Examples of Competitiveness of Unbundled Services post.
 The service-use data from pilot customer choice programs can help develop this estimation.
 Finally, one needs to estimate the efficiency gains, because of competition, from a deregulating an unbundled service.
 This estimation, like the previous one, can also be done only ex post.
 The data on estimated savings for a service, from customer choice pilot programs, can be used to develop this estimate.